wipoi/Biopython_Github-assignment/README.md

 ## Phylogenetics with Bio-Phylo
 ### simple.dnd
->A Newick file containing groups for phylogenetics.
+>A Newick file containing phylogenetic groups.

 ### phylo.py
 >This script uses *phylo.read* to generate a phylogenetic tree with *simple.dnd* file.
 >Result is in *out_phylo* file.